 The Elders shall meet at least annually to pray for the people and ministry of the Church, to evaluate past ministry and direction for the Church, and to set future vision and direction for the Church.

 The Elders serve the Lord's Supper.
-In addition, the Senior Pastor will seek to place each elder over a group of approximately ten (10) households in the congregation for spiritual care and oversight.
+In addition, the Elders will seek to place one Elder or Care List Shepherd over a group of households in the congregation for spiritual care and oversight.